 Students are required to sign up and attend in the location they indicated, and are encouraged to sign up early, since rooms are limited to a certain number of students, and sign ups are on a first come basis.

 When do you go to lunch?
 It depends on what teacher you have for 5th or 6th period each day.
-Once the master schedule is complete the downloadable bell schedule above will be updated with teacher names.
+The downloadable bell schedule above has teacher names listed.
 This list will determine if you have first or second lunch.
 A majority of middle school students have first lunch and a majority of high school students have second lunch.